himmAllRight/himmAllRight-source/content/post/large-display-paradox.md

 his estimates), it becomes *less productive* due to the user having to continuously manage the windows.

-While these posts are on the older side (2007!), I think the issue is even more possible today.
+While these posts are on the older side (2007!), I think most people are more likely to experience this issue *today*, due to cheaper large monitor options.

 ### My Experience

-With the *Large Display Paradox* finally defined... did I experience it with my very large 43" monitor?
+With the *Large Display Paradox* finally defined... did I experience it using my 43" monitor?
 Yes.

 At first, it was great.
-I loved throwing everything I wanted up on a single screen.
+I loved throwing everything I wanted up on a single screen, without any applications overlapping.

+In particular, during the first few months using the monitor, I still worked remotely at my previous job and needed to use a Windows machine.
+I appreciated that I could RDP to my work computer using an ultrawide resolution (3440x1440), but *still* have extra pixels to keep my notes and chat windows below it.

 <a href="/img/posts/large-display-paradox/work-widescreen.jpg">
 <img alt="Widescreen work RDP session" src="/img/posts/large-display-paradox/work-widescreen.jpg" style="max-width: 100%; padding: 5px 15px 10px 10px"/></a>
-<div class="caption">I enjoyed remoting to my Windows work computer using an ultrawide
+<div class="caption">Remoting into my Windows work computer using an ultrawide
 resolution, and still having space for my notes and chat applications below.</div>

-In particular, during the first few months using the monitor, I still worked remotely for my previous job and needed to use a Windows machine.
-I appreciated that I could RDP to my work computer using an ultrawide resolution, but *still* have space to keep my notes and chat windows below it.

 Then, I switched jobs and used Linux 100% for home *and* work.
 Instead of having to RDP into a second machine...
 I could just `ssh` using a small terminal window.
-I no longer had to view multiple machine desktops to get work done.
+I no longer *had* to view multiple machine desktops to get work done.

 ### Issues